miraymen/pix2surf/README.md

 2) [Jack and Jones](https://www.jackjones.com/de/de/jj/bekleidung/)
 3) [Tom-Tailor](https://www.tom-tailor.eu/men-startpage)

-We do not own the copyrights to these images and hence they cannot be released.
-These can be obtained using a web scraper.
+We do not own the copyrights to these images.
+These can be downloaded using a web scraper.
-Once these images have been obtained, we obtain silhouettes of these clothing images by a mixture of manual and autmatic execution of [grab cut](https://docs.opencv.org/3.4/d8/d83/tutorial_py_grabcut.html) .
+Once this is done, we obtain silhouettes of these clothing images by a mixture of manual and autmatic execution of [grab cut](https://docs.opencv.org/3.4/d8/d83/tutorial_py_grabcut.html) .

 Sample masks and texture images are stored in the `./train/data` directory.
 The code for obtaining the correspondence and texture maps is in the `./prep_data` directory.
 All three scripts for silhouette matching, correspondence extraction and texture map extraction can be executed using the command